-Now it is time to smile or how someone from Brazil would say "sorrir".
+Now it is time to smile.
+Or how someone from Portugal would say: "sorrir".
 Smiling makes us happy and helps us stay healthy, so that's why we all need to smile everyday.
 Here's the Portuguese pronunciation:

 Next, let’s see how people in Portugal say “Portuguese”.
 The correct answer is "português".
 Listen to how a Portuguese speaker would pronounce it:

 Yes, we have arrived at number 8 where “yes” is the subject to be discussed.
 Portuguese speakers say “yes” by simply saying "sim".
 Enhance your understanding by listening to how a person from Brazil would pronounce it:

 Thank you for reading this far or should I say "Obrigado" as they say in Portuguese.
 Here's a native speaker thanking you in Portuguese: